polkadot-fellows/xcm-format/README.md

 - A logical functional component of a chain, e.g. a single instance of a pallet on a Frame-based Substrate chain.
 - An account.

 A `MultiLocation` is a *relative identifier*, meaning that it can only be used to define the relative path between two locations, and cannot generally be used to refer to a location universally.
+Much like a relative file-system path will first begin with any "../" components used to ascend into to the containing directory, followed by the directory names into which to descend, a `MultiLocation` has two main parts to it: the number of times to ascend into the outer consensus from the local and then an interior location within that outer consensus.

+A `MultiLocation` is thus encoded as the pair of values:

+- `parents: u8`: The levels of consensus to ascend before interpreting the `interior` parameter.
+- `interior: InteriorMultiLocation`: A location interior to the outer consensus system found by ascending from the local system `parents` times.

+### Interior Locations & Junctions

+There is a second type `InteriorMultiLocation` which always identifies a consensus system *interior* to the local consensus system.
+Being strictly interior implies a relationship of subordination: for a consensus system A to be interior to that of B would mean that a state change of A implies a state change in B. As an example, a smart contract location within the Ethereum blockchain would be considered an interior location of the Ethereum blockchain itself.
-It is comprised of a number of *junctions*, in order, each morphing the previous location, either diving down into one of its internal locations, called a *sub-consensus*, or going up into its parent location.
-Correct `MultiLocation` values must have all `Parent` junctions as a prefix to all *sub-consensus* junctions.

-A `MultiLocation` value with no junctions simply refers to the "current" interpreting consensus system.
+An `InteriorMultiLocation` is comprised of a number of *junctions*, in order, each specifying a location further internal to the previous.
+An `InteriorMultiLocation` value with no junctions simply refers to the local consensus system.

-Note: `MultiLocation`s will tend to be written using junction names delimited by slashes, evoking the syntax of other logical path systems such as URIs and filesystems.
-E.g. a `MultiLocation` value expressed as `../PalletInstance(3)/GeneralIndex(42)` would be a `MultiLocation` of three `Junction`s: `Parent`, `PalletInstance{index: 3}` and `GeneralIndex{index: 42}`.

-### Junctions

-A `Junction` is encoded as the tagged union of:
+An `InteriorMultiLocation` is thus encoded simply as a `Vec<Junction>`.
+A `Junction` meanwhile is encoded as the tagged union of:

-- `Parent = 0`: The consensus system of which the context is a member and state-wise super-set.
-Note: This item is *not* a sub-consensus item: a consensus system may not identify itself trustlessly as a location that includes this junction.
-Sometimes written with the shorthand `..`

-- `Parachain = 1 { index: Compact<u32> }`: An indexed parachain belonging to and operated by the context.
+- `Parachain = 0 { index: Compact<u32> }`: An indexed parachain belonging to and operated by the context.
 Generally used when the context is a Polkadot Relay-chain.

-- `AccountId32 = 2 { network: NetworkId, id: [u8; 32] }`: A 32-byte `id`entifier for an account of a specific `network` that is respected as a sovereign endpoint within the context.
+- `AccountId32 = 1 { network: NetworkId, id: [u8; 32] }`: A 32-byte `id`entifier for an account of a specific `network` that is respected as a sovereign endpoint within the context.
 Generally used when the context is a Substrate-based chain.

-- `AccountIndex64 = 3 { network: NetworkId, index: Compact<u64> }`: An 8-byte `index` for an account of a specific `network` that is respected as a sovereign endpoint within the context.
+- `AccountIndex64 = 2 { network: NetworkId, index: Compact<u64> }`: An 8-byte `index` for an account of a specific `network` that is respected as a sovereign endpoint within the context.
 May be used when the context is a Frame-based chain and includes e.g. an indices pallet.
 The `network` id may be used to restrict or qualify the meaning of the index and may not refer specifically to a *blockchain* network.
 An example might be a smart contract chain which uses different `network` values to distinguish between account indices and smart contracts indices.

-- `AccountKey20 = 4 { network: NetworkId, key: [u8; 20] }`: A 20-byte identifier `key` for an account of a specific `network` that is respected as a sovereign endpoint within the context.
+- `AccountKey20 = 3 { network: NetworkId, key: [u8; 20] }`: A 20-byte identifier `key` for an account of a specific `network` that is respected as a sovereign endpoint within the context.
 May be used when the context is an Ethereum or Bitcoin chain or smart-contract.

-- `PalletInstance = 5 { index: u8 }`: An instanced, `index`ed pallet that forms a constituent part of the context.
+- `PalletInstance = 4 { index: u8 }`: An instanced, `index`ed pallet that forms a constituent part of the context.
 Generally used when the context is a Frame-based chain.

-- `GeneralIndex = 6 { index: Compact }`: A non-descript `index` within the context location.
+- `GeneralIndex = 5 { index: Compact }`: A non-descript `index` within the context location.
 Usage will vary widely owing to its generality.
 Note: Try to avoid using this and instead use a more specific item.

-- `GeneralKey = 7 { key: Vec<u8> }`: A nondescript datum acting as a `key` within the context location.
+- `GeneralKey = 6 { key: Vec<u8> }`: A nondescript datum acting as a `key` within the context location.
 Usage will vary widely owing to its generality.
 Note: Try to avoid using this and instead use a more specific item.

-- `OnlyChild = 8`: The unambiguous child.
+- `OnlyChild = 7`: The unambiguous child.

-## NetworkId
+#### NetworkId

 A global identifier of an account-bearing consensus system.